 Strengths

 Transportation Infrastructure: Harrisburg punches above its weight in infrastructure for the population.
-The city’s robust transportation infrastructure, including highways, railways, and airports, facilitates the movement of goods and services, supporting industries such as transportation, logistics, and distribution.
+The city’s robust transportation infrastructure, including highways, railways, and airports, facilitates the movement of goods and services.
+The city supports industries such as transportation, logistics, and distribution.
 This makes for relative ease in setting up shop and attracting business.

 Education and Healthcare: Harrisburg’s universities, colleges, and healthcare facilities contribute to a skilled workforce.
 They also offer research collaborations and opportunities in education, healthcare services, and medical technology sectors.